aimeos/aimeos-docs/src/cronjobs/catalog-csv-import.md

 # Data location and format

 When you export your categories from your ERP system, you need to store the files in a location where they are accessible by the importer.
-This location has to be configured by the [controller/jobs/catalog/import/csv/location](../config/controller-jobs/catalog-import.md#location) setting and it must point to the import file or directory (depending on the container type you would like to use).

-Several container types are supported as long as their content consists of CSV-like data:

-* Directory container / CSV files
-* Zip container / compressed CSV files

-You can configure the container type and content format via the [controller/jobs/catalog/import/csv/container/type](../config/controller-jobs/catalog-import.md#type) and [controller/jobs/catalog/import/csv/container/content](../config/controller-jobs/catalog-import.md#content) settings.
-Depending on the container/content, you are able to use additional options which are described in the article about creating and reading [container/content files](../infrastructure/read-write-files.md).

-!!! note
-    The default container type is "directory", so you need to configure a directory where one or more import files are stored.
+The default location where the importer expects them is:

+* Laravel: ./storage/import/catalog/
+* TYPO3: /uploads/tx_aimeos/.secure/import/catalog/

+The relative directory inside the "fs-import" file system ("catalog") can be configured by the [controller/jobs/catalog/import/csv/location](../config/controller-jobs/catalog-import.md#location) setting.

 For CSV files, there exists a wide range of possibilities about their format because it's not standardized besides the fact that fields are separated by comma (,) but even that isn't set in stone.
 As a guideline, you should use the following format, which is able to handle all edge cases and which can be also created by Excel/OpenOffice as well: